roomacarthur/pcr/README.md

 - defusedxml==0.7.1
 - dj-database-url==0.5.0
 - Django==3.2.12
-   - Django 3.2.12 was a specific use as there was security issues with previous 3.2 versions.
+   - Django 3.2.12 was a specific use as there were security issues with previous 3.2 versions.
 - django-allauth==0.49.0
 - django-ckeditor==6.2.0
 - django-crispy-forms==1.14.0